yalestar/yalestar.github.io/_site/guitarists.md

 ### Guitarists By Whom I Have Been Intruiged

-These are in no particular order, although Curt Kirkwood and D. Boon are indeed my two most favoritest.
+Here is a growing list of guitarists that have blown my mind at one time or another.
+They're in no particular order, although Curt Kirkwood and D. Boon are indeed my two most favoritest.

-In the case of some of them, I only listed the bands in which I was "into" them; for example, I _loved_ Brian Baker in Minor Threat and Dag Nasty, but I've never heard his stuff in Bad Religion
+In the case of some of them, I only listed the bands in which I was "into" them; for example, I _loved_ Brian Baker in **Minor Threat** and **Dag Nasty**, but I've never heard his stuff in **Bad Religion**.
+I really really like Nels Cline's solo stuff and especially the stuff he did with **Mike Watt**, but I haven't really dug into his **Wilco** work yet.

 ---

 1. Curt Kirkwood
 1. D. Boon
-1. Nels Cline
+1. Nels Cline (various)
-1. Deke Dickerson
+1. Deke Dickerson (Untamed Youth/solo)
-1. Dr. Know
+1. Dr. Know (Bad Brains)
-1. Joe Baiza
+1. Joe Baiza (Saccharine Trust)
 1. Eddie Van Halen
 1. Jimmy Page
 1. Jimi Hendrix
 1. Mark Knopfler
-1. Tom Verlaine
+1. Tom Verlaine (Television)
 1. Johnny Ramone
 1. Chuck Berry
 1. Ralph Spight (Victims Family)